 What hearing tests will my child receive?

-If your child needs further testing after screening, one or more of the following might be indicated.
+If your child needs further testing after screening, your child might need one or more of the following tests.

 Tests for babies and toddlers